hienm9/Code-Quiz/README.md

 // display the final score
 // display the initials box
 // display the Submit button
 // display the text: End quiz

+// submit button shows the high score list